Homage to thee, O RA… Thou art adored.

 Every evening the sun set in splendour over the Nile, with a heart-stirring poignancy for Basil and I. For twelve years we had been ruled by enjoyed the companionship of Ra, a charismatic Siamese cat.

-Only two weeks before this voyage Ra had left us and we were bereft.
+Only two weeks before this voyage our beloved Ra had left us and we were bereft.
 Now we could only remember him at the rising and going down of the sun, the Solar Boat of his namesake.
 In Egypt we felt closer to him, where you can still sense the outline of the mighty solar barque as it arcs through the heavens on its stately progress.